MicrosoftDocs/sql-docs/docs/t-sql/functions/lag-transact-sql.md

 IGNORE NULLS - Ignore null values in the dataset when computing the first value over a partition.

 RESPECT NULLS - Respect null values in the dataset when computing first value over a partition.
+This is the default behavior if a NULLS option is not specified.

 There was a [bug fix in SQL Server 2022 CU4](/troubleshoot/sql/releases/sqlserver-2022/cumulativeupdate4#2278800) related to IGNORE NULLS in `LAG` and `LEAD`.